20 Minute Thai Curry Noodle Soup

 Cook noodles according to package directions.

-To serve: Place noodles in bowls, ladle hot soup over, top with chicken/tofu, coriander, spring onions and lime.
+To serve: Place noodles in bowls, ladle hot soup over, top with protein, coriander and lime.